10 Best Novel Writing Software Online in 2022 | Reviews and Pricing

 The level of research may vary, but you will definitely need to do research for your novel.
 Readers will relate better to your story when things are logical and believable.
 You need your readers to trust you if you want them to enjoy your novels.

-Scrivener gives you a space within your project for all your research.
+Scrivener gives you a space within your project for all your research, then let's your organize it with cards.
 It is kept out of the way but still accessible.
 Each project has a “binder” which lays out all sections in an organized and easy to follow way.
 You can create multiple documents for different areas of research.

 Scrivener also allows you to import existing files for research and reference purposes.
 You can also keep track of links, images, and notes.